 - BOJ 61:15 – Zepho kills a beast, “from the middle upward it resembled a man, and from the middle downward it resembled an animal.”
 Earlier, in Jasher 3:18, there was a statement that relates to this one and the one in Jasher 36: “the sons of men in those days took from the cattle of the earth, the beasts of the field and the fowls of the air, and taught the mixture of animals of one species with the other.”
-This passage is often proclaimed as Scriptural evidence for the “alien gospel” belief that hybrid procreation was widely practised in days of old and is about to be resuscitated in the End Time.
+This passage is often proclaimed as Scriptural evidence for the “alien gospel” belief that hybrid procreation was widely practised in days of old and is about to be resuscitated at the End of the Age.
 However, judging by the fantastic statements in Jasher 36 and here in chapter 61, it would be wiser, probably, not to take this statement in 3:18 too seriously.

 - BOJ 67:8-52 – Somehow Balaam, Job, and Reuel (Jethro) are all in Pharaoh’s court “in the hundred and thirtieth year of Israel’s going down to Egypt.” (v11) Job probably lived before that time, and Balaam and Reuel did not live until the tail end or just after the 430 years of Israel’s sojourn in Egypt.
 Balaam advises Pharaoh to destroy the male children by throwing them into the river.